Yash-Sakre/secure-storage/README.md

 # Secure Storage

-`secure-storage` is a lightweight utility for securely storing data in the browser's `localStorage`, `sessionStorage`, and `indexedDB` with encryption.
+`secure-storage-ts` is a lightweight utility for securely storing data in the browser's `localStorage`, `sessionStorage`, and `indexedDB` with encryption.
 It helps ensure that sensitive information is encrypted before storing and properly handled with expiration times.

 ## Features